zarinplus/docs/README.md

 ## Payment

-This part of document is for merchants _(Who accept payments via points)_, If you would like to create payment requests from your server and verify the transactions, Please read this document to implement the payment via our payment API.
+This part of document is for merchants _(Who accept payments via points)_, If you would like to create payment requests from your server and verify the transactions, Please read this document to understand how to implement payment via request endpoint.

 ### Create Payment Request
 Get your `{private token}` from your merchant account and replace it in the request endpoint.